 Antibiotics

-You may be prescribed an antibiotic to take for several days.
-This can be useful for preventing infection or decreasing swelling.
+Most patients receive an antibiotic while in the hospital.
+You may be prescribed an antibiotic to take when you go home.
+This can be useful for preventing infection and decreasing swelling.
 Take the antibiotics as directed.
-If you develop a rash or diarrhea (possible risks of antibiotics and other medications), stop the antibiotics and contact your doctor immediately.
+If you develop a rash or diarrhea (possible risks of antibiotics and other medications), stop the antibiotics and contact Dr. Kezirian immediately.

-At a minimum, patients should walk at least three times a day starting the day after surgery.
-Walking and spending more time out of bed (walking or in a chair) rather than in bed are helpful because they reduce the risks of developing pneumonia or blood clots in the legs.
-However, patients should avoid strenuous activity because it typically raises heart rate and blood pressure.
+Walking after surgery is important.
+Patients should walk at least 3 times a day starting the day after surgery.
+Walking helps prevent blood clots from forming in your legs.
+Spending more time out of bed (walking or in a chair) than in bed is helpful because your lungs fill up with air, lowering the risk of fevers and pneumonia.
+Not walking enough is a major cause of fevers after surgery, so please do remember to walk at least 3 times every day.
+Patients should avoid strenuous activity for 4 weeks following surgery because that typically raises heart rate and blood pressure.
 For this reason, it can increase swelling or cause bleeding to start.

 Sleep with head elevated (at 45 degrees) for at least three days